-New arrivals can easily exchange foreign currency, such as euros, Pounds sterling and US dollars, for the local manat at the airport, banks and major hotels.
+New arrivals can easily exchange foreign currency, such as euros, pounds sterling and US Dollars, for the local manat at the airport, banks and major hotels.
 On the other hand, getting hold of foreign currency in Azerbaijan is becoming more difficult as the Central Bank has been imposing increased regulations.

 Banking in Azerbaijan

 There are numerous options for expats when it comes to banking in Azerbaijan.
-Although there are many local banks, a number of international banks have entered the market in the post-Soviet era, and these offer the best and most reliable option for expats.
+Although there are many local banks, a number of international banks entered the market in the post-Soviet era, and these offer the best and most reliable option for expats.

 Opening a bank account

 Not all expats will need to open a local account.
 This includes expats on short-term stays or those who can receive salaries in their existing international bank account.
-However, for expats who wish or need to open a local bank account can do so easily, and it’s usually free.
+However, expats who wish or need to open a local bank account can do so easily, and it’s usually free.
 Expats wanting to open a bank account in Azerbaijan are advised to try to open one with a well-established international bank.